UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     - Copy your old .ssh directory into your new home (~) recursively and preserve permissions:
         - `cp -rp ~/oldhome/.ssh ~`
-    - Use rsync archive mode (recursively copy directories, copy symlinks without resolving, and preserve permissions, ownership and modification times) to copy your old .ssh directory into your new home:
+    - Use rsync archive mode (recursively copy directories, copy symlinks without resolving, and preserve permissions, ownership and modification times) to copy your old .ssh directory into your new home.
+The `--safe-links` option tells it to ignore any symbolic links that point outside the copied tree and any symlinks that are absolute paths:
-        - `rsync -r -a ~/oldhome/.ssh ~`
+        - `rsync --safelinks -r -a ~/oldhome/.ssh ~`

     Copy only works locally, so you can use it for any filesystems that are directly mounted on Myriad (old_lustre, ACFS, RDSS, new filesystem).
 Rsync can be used locally or between remote systems as well.
 It can also resume incomplete copies by running again and doesn't re-copy data that you have already copied if your transfer gets interrupted for any reason.